Loading...

 Scenario

 You are configuring a new laptop running NetworkManager.
-You need to review existing connection profiles and then convert a Wi-Fi connection to a static IPv4 configuration for a managed network segment.
-Your tools are the text UI (nmtui), the CLI (nmcli), and (where available) graphical editors like nm-connection-editor or desktop network settings.
+You need to review existing connection profiles and convert a Wi-Fi profile to a static IPv4 configuration for a managed network segment.
+Your tools are the text UI (nmtui) and the CLI (nmcli).

 Operator context

 In production, NetworkManager is often the source of truth for persistent networking.
-Knowing how to inspect and change profiles from the terminal is essential for remote support, break/fix work, and controlled reconfiguration.
+You need CLI-only control for remote support, break/fix work, and controlled reconfiguration.

 Objective